KnpLabs/KnpUserBundle/Resources/doc/index.rst

 For example ``src/FOS/UserBundle/Resources/views/User/new.twig`` can be replaced inside an application by putting a file with alternative content in ``src/MyProject/FOS/UserBundle/Resources/views/User/new.twig``.

+You can use a different templating engine by configuring it but you will have to create all the needed templates as only twig templates are provided.

 Validation
 ----------